Last Train to Paris: Singles

 "Angels", featuring The Notorious B.I.G. and Rick Ross, was released as the first single, followed by promo single "Love Come Down" (which does not appear on the final track listing); both were released on November 3, 2009.
 Both tracks, which sample songs by Jay-Z, were not considered successful.
 The album's second single, "Hello Good Morning" features T.I., was released on March 30, 2010, and spawned several official remixes including versions featuring Rick Ross & Nicki Minaj, Tinchy Stryder & Tinie Tempah (UK Remix), Rick Ross & T.I. and a Grime mix with Skepta.
 The single peaked at number thirteen on the US Hot R&B/Hip-Hop Songs chart, number twenty-seven on the US Billboard Hot 100 and number fifty in Canada.

 "Loving You No More", featuring Drake, was released as the album's third single on September 21, 2010.
 It was not as successful as its predecessor, only managing to peak at thirty-five on Hot R&B/Hip Hop Songs chart and number ninety-one on the Hot 100.
 Soon after, the Alex da Kid and Jay-Z produced "Coming Home" was announced as the lead single and overall fourth single, released on November 16, 2010.
 It features additional vocals from Kid's protégé Skylar Grey.
 It was the album's most successful single, peaking at number eleven on the Billboard Hot 100.

 According to an official press release from Bad Boy Records, the Usher-assisted "Looking for Love" will be the next single.
 Despite this confirmation, "Your Love" featuring Trey Songz (with Rick Ross including a verse in the remix) was sent to Rhythmic radio on March 15, 2011, confirming it as the fifth single from the album.
-It has charted at #41 on the U.S. Billboard R&B chart.
+It has charted at No. 41 on the U.S. Billboard R&B chart.
 The album's sixth single is "Ass on the Floor", featuring Swizz Beatz, released to the United Kingdom.
 It debuted on the Bubbling Under Hot R&B/Hip-Hop Songs at number five, before making its full Hot R&B/Hip-Hop Songs chart debut at number eighty-eight the following week.